elysewang25/IS590demo/D1_population.md

 ## Title of the Dataset:2010-2018 US population

 ## Data Cleaning assessment
 * Cleaning needs: Need to combine data from other datasets because the main dataset of this project cotains data from 1949-2013.
-I will have to spend at least 4 hours on this file.
+I will have to spend at least 5 more hours on this file, and I only have to use excel to process this file.
 * Hand coding/Hand editing statements: I'll need to delete a few rows if I want to make the whold dataset looks cleaner.
 Also, due to the fact that some of the required info is missed, I will have to manually find other datasets/data to fulfill my original design.

 ## Data Information